ceracare/fe-exercise/README.md

 ## User Scenarios

 - As a user I want to see all carers available with their current available slots
-- As a user I want to check the carer availabilty and be able to schedule a slot.
+- As a user I want to check the carer availabilty
-- As a user I want to see the current time and have it updating in real time

 ## Specifics
 Build your application according to the following designs